46bit/netscan-practical/docs/_build/html/_sources/exercise2.txt

 **Open ftp/task2.py in an editor to get started.** There are instructions inside.
 You can run that script with ``python3 ftp/task2.py``. :ref:`ref_ftp_reference` may be useful.

 Hint: You can see the difference between successful/unsuccessful under :ref:`ref_exercise2_ftp_bounce`.
-See whether code 150 was recieved.

 ------------------------------------------------------------
 Task 3: Port scan discovered hosts